tanmoymollik/toy-c-compiler/README.md

 This repository contains my personal implementation of a C compiler, following along with the book "Writing a C Compiler" by Nora Sandler. 📚

-Currently this implementation passes tests upto chapter 3 (bonus not yet implemented).
+Currently this implementation passes tests upto chapter 4 with bonus parts.

 My first implementation was written in Rust because I had recently learnt it and wanted to try it out on something.
 But then I pivoted to OCaml because I found